AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-target-ims.md

 ---
-title: Integration with Adobe Target using Adobe I/O
+title: IMS Configuration for use when Integrating with Adobe Target
-description: Learn about integrating AEM with Adobe Target using Adobe I/O
+description: Learn about IMS Configuration for use when Integrating with Adobe Target
 ---
-# Integration with Adobe Target using Adobe I/O{#integration-with-adobe-target-using-adobe-i-o}
+# IMS Configuration for use when Integrating with Adobe Target{#ims-configuration-for-integration-with-adobe-target}

-The integration of AEM with Adobe Target via the Target Standard API requires the configuration of Adobe IMS (Identity Management System) and Adobe I/O.
+The integration of AEM with Adobe Target via the Target Standard API requires the configuration of Adobe IMS (Identity Management System).

 >[!NOTE]
 >